managination/afrr/readme-ew.md

 The Hardhat migrations script and deployment helpers in `utils/deploymentHelpers.js` deploy all contracts, and connect all contracts to their dependency contracts, by setting the necessary deployed addresses.

-The project is deployed on the Ropsten testnet.
+The project is deployed on the Ropsten testnet. // TODO: RJA

 ## Running Tests